MathThyMod/GP_emu_UQSA/README.md

 3. A full prediction (posterior distribution) is made in the input data range

-The subpackage GP_emu.design_inputs also contains routines for designing input data for simulations, the results of which are intended for building an emulator.
+The subpackage GP_emu.design_inputs contains routines for designing input data for simulations, the results of which are intended for building an emulator.

-In the future, GP_emu will also include sensitivity analysis using GP emulators.
+The subpackage GP_emu.sensitivity contains routines for performing uncertainty and sensitivity analysis on an emulator.

 GP_emu is written in Python, and should function in both Python 2.7+ and Python 3.